 Bear Cottage, located in Manly on Sydney’s Northern Beaches, provides respite and end-of-life care to children with life-limiting conditions and support to their families.
 It is the only children’s hospice in NSW and provides a range of specialised therapies that are delivered in ways that allow children and families to feel at home.

-Since 2010, the Ottomin Foundation has funded the Music Therapist position at Bear Cottage, as well as the cost of many instruments and equipment used in the music therapy sessions.
-In 2013, the Foundation gifted funds for the creation of a music garden.
-The Music Therapy Program gives the child, parents and friends the opportunity to communicate their love, sadness, respect, and happiness through a non-verbal environment and is especially important when the children are unable to express themselves through speech.
+From 2010 to 2024, the Ottomin Foundation funded the Music Therapist position at Bear Cottage, along with the cost of instruments and equipment used in music therapy sessions.
+In 2013, the Foundation also gifted funds for the creation of a dedicated music garden.
+The Music Therapy Program offers children, parents, and loved ones a non-verbal space to express their love, sadness, respect, and happiness —especially meaningful for children unable to communicate through speech.